 Note: ELEPHOTO state that there is slight vignetting when the FD to EOS adapter is used with full frame cameras and the Canon 500mm or 600mm lenses.

-Update: 2013 You probably can't.
-The links I had for ELEPHOTO seem to have gone dead. when the links worked, the price was listed there as $132 including shipping.
-They did list a phone number in Hollywood, CA on their old contact page.
+Update: 2015 You probably can't, at least not easily or in the US.
+The links I had for ELEFOTO seem to have gone dead. when the links worked, the price was listed there as $132 including shipping.
+They did list a phone number in Hollywood, CA on their old webpage (which is no longer there).
 I believe they were looking for a US distributor, but it appears they didn't find one.
+There is an ELEFOTO.JP website in Japanese, and there is an FD to EOS adapter listed for 15,700 yen (that's about $130 dollars).
+The whole site is in Japanese though (I use Google translate to read it), but there is an order form.
+I don't know if they ship to the US.
+Their email address is listed on that page as Eftjpnattoyahoo.Co.Jp

-From time to time the Elefoto adapter is sold on eBay.
+From time to time an Elefoto adapter might show up on eBay.
 If there are currently any listed they should appear in the eBay box below:

 Spelling note: The name on the adapter is "ELEFOTO" and the websites listed above also use the "elefoto" spelling, however on some email I've received from the company the spelling has been ELEPHOTO.
 I don't know if this is deliberate or if it's some problem in translation, but if you're searching for an adapter on Google or eBay, try both spellings!